-If your trading activities are not a business, you are considered an investor, and not a trader.
+If your trading activities do not meet the above definition of a business, you are considered an investor, and not a trader.
 It does not matter whether you call yourself a trader or a "day trader."

 Note.
 You may be a trader in some securities and have other securities you hold for investment.
 The special rules discussed here do not apply to the securities held for investment.
 You must keep detailed records to distinguish the securities.
 The securities held for investment must be identified as such in your records on the day you got them (for example, by holding them in a separate brokerage account).